 If your UK Skilled Worker visa application was refused, you may be able to challenge the decision by applying for an administrative review.
 You can only appeal if the right to appeal is granted in the refusal letter.

-If want an administrative review and you are outside the UK, you must complete an appeal form and lodge an appeal within 28 days of receiving your decision.
+If you want an administrative review and you are outside the UK, you must complete an appeal form and appeal within 28 days of receiving your decision.

 You can ask for a Judicial Review (JR) if your appeal is refused, and you think the decision made was illegal or illogical.